LayerZero-Labs/devtools/examples/oft-solana/README.md

 ```

 :warning: Use `--additional-minters` flag to add a CSV of additional minter addresses to the Mint Authority Multisig.
 If you do not want to, you must specify `--only-oft-store true`.

-:information_source: You can also specify `--amount <AMOUNT>` to have the OFT minted to your deployer address upon token creation.

 ### Update [layerzero.config.ts](./layerzero.config.ts)